Hi, I’m Amrit, a Senior/Lead Product Designer

 Native App · BOXT · 2022

-Improving the engineer app to create a smoother and seamless user experience for engineers on the job.
+Improving the engineer app to support faster, more seamless workflows for engineers on the job.

 Screens showcasing some of my work on the engineer app